xcat2/xcat-core/docs/source/guides/admin-guides/references/man1/rspconfig.1.rst

 \ **dump**\

- Generate BMC system dump.
+ Generate/Manage BMC system dumps.
 If no sub-option is provided, will generate, wait, and download the dump.
 [OpenBMC]

  \ **-c**\  will clear a single specified dump, or use 'all' to clear all dumps on the BMC.